 We are currently working on the format of our separate curriculum subject polices, these will also be available here as soon as we have completed them.
 In the meantime if you need any further information about a particular subject then please do not hesitate to get in touch.

-At Court de Wyck Church School our curriculum is child-centred', aspirational and purposeful in order to instil within our pupils the knowledge, skills and confidence need for their ever-changing futures.
+At Court de Wyck Church School our curriculum is child-centred, aspirational and purposeful in order to instil within our pupils the knowledge, skills and confidence needed for their ever-changing futures.

-At the heart of our curriculum are our values and ‘crew’- working together and achieving more than we thought possible.
+At the heart of our curriculum are our Christian values and the dedication to working collaboratively to achieve more than we ever thought possible.

 Our Curriculum Intent